groupdocs-viewer/GroupDocs.Viewer-Docs/net/rendering-basics/render-web-documents/render-xml-documents.md

 ## Representation

-The main task of the new XML processing module is to represent the XML markup, obtained from the user, in a structured, formatted, hierarchical view, with highlighting of every distinct part of this structure.
+The main task of the new XML processing module is to represent the XML markup, obtained from the user, in a structured, formatted, hierarchical view, with highlighting of every distinct entity of this XML structure.
 For the GroupDocs.Viewer there is no matter how human-friendly is represented the XML markup in original document: it may be divided by line breaks onto separate lines per every element, or the whole document may be stored in a single line of text; it may have indents or not, — all of this does not matter.
 The GroupDocs.Viewer parses the input XML document and creates a hierarchical Document Object Model (DOM), and then serializes it to the HTML, PDF, PNG or JPEG depending on user options.

 In particular, when serializing, GroupDocs.Viewer puts every XML element (node) on a new line, and with left indent, which indicates nesting of a certain element.
 Every entity of the XML document, — XML element, attribute, its value, text node, XML comment, CDATA section, — has its own highlighting: font style, type, color, size and so on.
 All quotes, used for enquoting the attribute values, are unified.